Magic Leap just had some of its secrets spilled by Andre Iguodala

 “I don’t know if I’m allowed to say…”

-In an interview about his thoughts on the next big things in tech, Golden State Warriors small forward Andre Iguodala gushed on augmented reality and undoubtedly skated the lines of violating his Magic Leap NDA as he described his demo with the product that he called a “disruption of life.”
+In an interview about his thoughts on the next big things in tech, Golden State Warriors small forward Andre Iguodala gushed on augmented reality and undoubtedly skated the lines of violating his Magic Leap NDA as he described his demo with the product, which he called a “disruption of life.”

-The NBA star talked to CNET’s Brian Tong about his demo with the Florida-based augmented reality company which has raised over $1.4 billion from prominent backers like Google, Alibaba and Andreessen Horowitz.
+The NBA star talked to CNET’s Brian Tong about his demo with the Florida-based augmented reality company, which has raised more than $1.4 billion from prominent backers like Google, Alibaba and Andreessen Horowitz.

 Iguodala gave some interesting insight into what a Magic Leap interface might look like, saying that in one demonstration he stuck his hand out and a character appeared in his hand that acted as a digital assistant for the device, something Iguodala compared to Apple’s Siri.
-He referenced the character’s ability to control smart home devices as well as other aspects of the operating system.
+He referenced the character’s ability to control smart-home devices, as well as other aspects of the operating system.

 Perhaps most interesting was Iguodala’s assertion that many things in his demo were controlled by eye movements, saying that you could use your gaze to control items in your environment such as turning off your lights by looking at them or adjusting the temperature in your home using only eye controls.